DataShades/file-keeper/docs/testing.md

 The `Standard` class defines a series of test methods (e.g., `test_append_content`, `test_remove_real`, `test_move_missing`).
-Each test specifies capabilities required for verification and is automatically skipped if given capabilities are not suppored by the storage.
+Each test specifies capabilities required for verification and is automatically skipped if given capabilities are not supported by the storage.

 If all the required capabilities are supported, test verifies that implementation of capability is predictable.
 For example: